 Oakham School wanted a bold new promotional website that improved the reflection of its unique value proposition.
 Innovative design was required to truly capture the modern identity of the school, whilst still showing respect for its progressive history.

 The user journey is at the forefront of the immersive design of the Oakham School Website.
 The website leaves an emotional impact on its visitors after only a short visit.
 The website's irresistible design is filled with persuasive calls to action.
 It moves prospective parents to view a digital prospectus and alumni to attend events and donate funds.

 The school also offers venue hire, and the website menu ensures this audience are promptly guided to the relevant pages.
 Prospective families are offered an experience that not just informs but entertains and delights with photography, videography and unique features including an animated arrow that playfully guides the audience to scroll down the page while serving them with a range of multimedia experiences.

 So, Where does CX Fit in?

 Now, that you know about UI and UX you have one more abbreviation to add to your digital vernacular - CX!
-Best In Class Companies optimise customer journeys - not just touch-points.
+Best In Class Companies optimize customer journeys - not just touch-points.
 Part of focussing on customer experience (CX) is to identify and understand the customer's journey.
 It means paying attention to the complete, end-to-end experience customers have with a company from their perspective.
 Too many companies focus on individual interaction touch-points.
-In contrast, a customer journey spans a progression of touch-points and has a clearly defined beginning and end.
+In contrast, a customer journey spans a progression of touchpoints and has a clearly defined beginning and end.